remykarem/remykarem.github.io/books-src/cryptography-book/src/goals/authenticity.md

 # Authenticity

-**Authenticity** is ensures that something is _genuine_ ("real", "not fake") and _can be trusted_.
+**Authenticity** ensures that a _party is genuine_ ("real", "not fake") and _can be trusted_.
 This implies that the information comes from a _verified source_.

-Authenticity prevents impersonation.
+Authenticity thus prevents impersonation.

 ~~~admonish note title ="Authentication vs. authenticity"
 Authentication is a procedure to ensure authenticity — it verifies the identity of a party.